FAIRbyDesign-UCPH/Fair-by-design-methodology-microlearning-site-UCPH/resources/index.md

 ---
 # RDA learning materials metadata minimal set
-title: "FAIR-by-Design Microlearning"
+title: "FAIR-by-Design Microlearning at the University of Copenhagen"
 author:
-    - Skills4EOSC T2.3
+    - Lorna Wildgaard and Ben Derksen adapted materials from Skills4EOSC T2.3
 tags:
     - FAIR
     - FAIR learning materials
     - FAIR-by-Design methodology
     - Practical implementation

-abstract: "Short how to guide that helps project members follow the stages of the FAIR-by-Design methodology without any specific choice on tools and formats."
+abstract: "Short how to guide that helps researchers and teachers at the University of Copenhagen implement the FAIR-by-Design methodology without any specific choice on tools and formats."
 primaryLanguage: "EN"
 license: "CC-BY-4.0"
-versionDate: "2024-04-01"
+versionDate: "2026-04-01"
 urlToResource: "https://doi.org/10.5281/zenodo.11548062"
 resourceURLType: "URL"
-targetGroup: "Skills4EOSC project members"
+targetGroup: "Researchers and teachers at UCPH"
 learningResourceType: "HTML"
 learningOutcome:
     - Structure FAIR learning materials